 - Vendor communication and outreach.

 - Certification outreach and resources.

-- Increased contract "unbundling."
+- Unbundle projects.

 - Review of surety bonding, insurance and experience requirements.

-- Enforcement of prompt payment requirements.
+- Assist firms with prompt payment concerns.

+- Consider opportunities for DBE firms to work directly with MoDOT.

 In addition, the Department is in the process of implementing the following additional raceneutral approaches to increase DBE participation: